Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Model

 \section{Model}

 Let us review the RT model presented in Ref.~\citenum{soto2014run}, where all particles are identical.
 Consider a 1D discrete lattice with $N$ sites and periodic boundary conditions.
 The maximum occupancy per site is one.
 Each particle has a propulsion director, which can be left or right.
 The total number of particles is $M = \phi N$, where $\phi$ is the dimensionless global particle concentration.
 The initial positions are all distinct and otherwise random.
 Each particle is also given an initial random director.
 In each time step, $M$ individual particle updates are performed.
 The update algorithm is as follows.
-A particle is selected at random and a new director for this particle is chosen at random, with probability $\alpha$.
+A particle is selected at random and a new director for this particle is chosen at random, with probability $\alpha$ (hereafter we refer to $\alpha$ either as a probability or as a ``rate'', and similarly for the probabilities of other elementary processes occurring at each time step).
 Thus, the probability to have a \emph{different} director is $\alpha/2$.
 A tumble event occurs if the particle changes its director.
 Otherwise, the particle preserves its previous director.
 Next, if the propulsion director points towards a neighbouring empty site, then the particle moves to this new position.
 A particle is then chosen anew.
 The updates are sequential.
 Our units are such that the lattice spacing and the time step are fixed to unity.
-A particle can be chosen more than once in a single time step, so that the swim speed (i.e.\ the free-space self-propulsion speed acquired in the run mode) of the mobile particles fluctuates around unity.
+A particle can be chosen more than once in a single time step, so that the swim speed (i.e.\ the free-space speed acquired by the self-propelled particle in the run mode) of the mobile particles fluctuates around unity.
 To consider a nominal swim speed $v\neq1$, all one needs to do is to perform $v M$ particle updates, that is, an average of $v$ updates per particle.
 In this case, we divide $\alpha$ by $v$ to prevent the tumbling rate from scaling with the self-propulsion speed.
-There is no Vicsek-like velocity alignment.\cite{vicsek1995novel} Also, although active particles in a channel may push large clusters for long distances,\cite{debnath2020enhanced} it is not completely clear to which extent this is reflected in experimental CSDs.\cite{vanhille2019collective,peruani2012collective} Such effects are not considered here.
+In this model, there is neither imposed Vicsek-like velocity alignment \cite{vicsek1995novel} nor the spontaneous velocity alignment shown to arise due to interparticle forces in off-lattice systems of active particles \cite{caprini2020spontaneous} in narrow circular channels, where, for high persistence, particles can start rotating collectively \cite{caprini2021collective}.
+Also, although active particles in a channel may push large clusters for long distances,\cite{debnath2020enhanced} it is not completely clear to which extent this is reflected in experimental CSDs.\cite{vanhille2019collective,peruani2012collective} Such effects are not considered here.
 Finally, a cluster is defined as a contiguous group of occupied sites.